zhuozix/CSE-3902/Reflections&Planning/Sprint 4Plannig.md

 Tasks for the required features of the sprint, as well as some feature repairs

-1. Improve collisions and animations. {Zhuozi / Yao/ Shuangchen}
+1. Improve collisions. {Zhuozi / Yao/ Shuangchen}

-2. Underground world content
+2. Underground world content {Shuangchen}

 3. Downward camera movement

-4. Heads Up Display(game over display, life count, coin count, etc.) {Yao}
+4. Heads Up Display(game over display, life count, coin count, etc.) {Yao / Shuangchhen}

 5. Sound effect

 6. Mario slides off the flagpole and ends the game feature

+8. More animation. {Shuangchen}

 All group members should test the game for bugs and if it meets the requirements.
 (Last week of this sprint)